Trusted by hundreds of leading enterprises.

-Opkey provides end-to-end testing for Salesforce applications, from functional testing to regression testing and load testing.
+Opkey provides end-to-end automated Salesforce testing, from functional testing to regression testing and load testing.
 Its intuitive interface allows users to easily create, manage, and execute test cases without the need for extensive coding knowledge.

-Overall, Opkey is a powerful automation testing tool for Salesforce that helps to improve the quality of Salesforce applications by providing comprehensive testing capabilities and a user-friendly interface.
+Overall, Opkey's Salesforce automation helps to improve the quality of Salesforce applications by providing comprehensive testing capabilities and a user-friendly interface.

 Unit Testing: Unit testing involves testing individual pieces of code, such as classes, triggers, and controllers, to ensure they function as intended.